brendonmatheson/weather-station/README.md

 ### Configuration

-Configuration for the local broker is under `config/` in the `mqtt-broker` component.
+Configuration for the local broker is under `config/` in the `broker` component.

 | Setting              | Value                             | Notes                                                        |
 | -------------------- | --------------------------------- | ------------------------------------------------------------ |